Area v Point Elastic

-Sprung systems finished in a solid playing surface, such as sport linoleum, can be used in both sport and non-sport environments.
+Sprung systems finished in a solid playing surface, such as sport vinyl or sport linoleum, can be used in both sport and non-sport environments.
 This is important as a typical sports hall needs to combine sports usage as well as community use or social functions whereby the floor must cope with spillages, indentation caused by tables and chairs, stiletto heels or non-sporting footwear.

 25 Year Warranty